amberrama/FitCal-Habit-Tracker/README.md

 # FitCal-Habit-Tracker
 This project is a habit tracker focused on fitness and meal planning.
 The main screen will have a monthly calendar view where users can click on days to log their workouts, meals, or other habits.
 Color-coding and icons will help show progress at a glance.
 There's also space for adding daily notes or setting goals for the week/month.

+The calendar will be built using a 2D array to manage layout, and habit data will be stored in custom objects like FitnessHabit and MealHabit.
+Those will extend a base Habit class.
+Habit entries will be managed using collections like ArrayList or HashMap.
+File I/O will be used to save/load habit data.
+A background thread will run to send reminders or autosave progress.
+Recursion will calculate habit streaks.
+The GUI will be built with Swing and use event-driven features like buttons and pop-ups.